SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 translational and rotational degrees of freedom of a bonded set of particles.
 The bond force follows a linear viscoelastic formulation based on a generalized Maxwell element, as outlined in :ref:`(Kaliske) <Kaliske1>`.
-The bond force is comprised of
+The bond force has a magnitude of

 .. math::